 For the average Canadian investor, market volatility in the wake of the COVID-19 pandemic has been unnerving.
 Major stock market plunges in Spring 2020 were followed by some individual stocks surging, while other stocks continued to lag.
 Since then, the North American markets have been on the up-and-up, surging in the first six months of 2021.
 Any way you slice it, it can be unpredictable — especially in the wake of a once-in-a-generation pandemic.

 There are alternatives to riding the individual stock rollercoaster.
-One of those options is exchange-traded funds (ETFs) that include a collection of securities traded as one entity on the stock market.
-ETFs are listed on stock exchanges and ETF shares trade daily like individual stocks.
-However, because of incorporating investments across multiple sectors, ETFs are not typically as volatile as individual stock picks.
-You may want to consider investing in one of the best dividend ETFs in Canada for 2021 to meet your needs.
+One of those options is exchange-traded funds (ETFs).
+ETFs are collections of securities traded as one entity on the stock market.
+These are listed on stock exchanges, and trade daily like individual stocks.
+ETFs incorporate investments across multiple sectors, so they’re not typically as volatile as individual stock picks.
+There are also many sector-specific ETFs, which can help you better navigate highs and lows.

 What are dividend ETFs?

 A dividend ETF is an exchange-traded fund that is designed for investment in a selection of high-dividend paying stocks.
-These ETFs typically track a specific index that is screened to include blue-chip type companies considered to be lower risk.
-They also favor companies that have a history of strong dividend increases over time.
+(Investopedia has a great explainer on dividend yields) Typically, these ETFs track a specific index that is screened to include blue-chip type companies — recognized, well-established companies that are financially sound and considered lower risk.
+As well, this type of ETF favors companies that have a history of strong dividend increases over time.